-Giving tomato plants too much fertilizer can also cause tomato leaves turning white and even kill your tomato plant.
+Giving tomato plants too much fertilizer can also cause tomato leaves to turn white and even kill your tomato plant.

-As the plant matures and enters into the flowering and fruit stage, we switch to a phosphorous based fertilizer to help the tomato plant bloom and develop fruits.
+As the plant matures and enters the flowering and fruit stage, we switch to a phosphorous-based fertilizer to help the tomato plant bloom and develop fruits.

 But giving too much fertilizer will have the opposite effect and tomato leaves turning white is a signal you should take seriously.
 Especially if there are no changes to growing conditions.

 Always start by giving half the recommended dosage to avoid the risk of tomato leaves turning white due to too much fertilizer.
 Now observe your tomato plant and increase as needed.